HouQiming/qpad/res/misc/tips_en_us.md

 You can use “Search” - “Go to...” to call up a list of functions and classes.
 You can search for a particular one using its name or abbreviation.

 You can also type a line number to go to a certain line.
 The line number can be an expression like `10000-9000+234`.

+#@プ@ Sticker for Key Variables

+You can add comments like `//@qpadvar kv A variable used for important things` in your program.
+QPad will show the relevant information in a sticker whenever your cursor falls in the same scope as the comment.